Esalen Institute: Leads counterculture movement

 Esalen gained popularity quickly and started to regularly publish catalogs full of programs.
 The facility was large enough to run multiple programs simultaneously, so Esalen created numerous resident teacher positions.
 Murphy recruited Will Schutz, the well-known encounter group leader, to take up permanent residence at Esalen.
 All this combined to firmly position Esalen in the nexus of the counterculture of the 1960s.

 The institute gained increased attention in 1966 when several magazines wrote about it.
 George Leonard published an article in Look magazine about the California scene which mentioned Esalen and included a picture of Murphy.
 Time magazine published an article about Esalen in September 1967.
 The New York Times Magazine published an article by Leo E. Litwak in late December.
 Life also published an article about the resort.
 These articles increased the media and the public's awareness of the institute in the U.S. and abroad.
 Esalen responded by holding large-scale conferences in Midwestern and East Coast cities, as well as in Europe.
 Esalen opened a satellite center in San Francisco that offered extensive programming until it closed in the mid-1970s for financial reasons.

 Programs and management

 The institute continues to offer workshops about humanistic psychology, physical wellness, and spiritual awareness.
 The institute has also added workshops on permaculture and ecological sustainability.
-Other workshops cover a wide range of subjects including arts, health, Gestalt, integral thought, martial arts, massage, dance, mythology, philosophical inquiry, somatics, spiritual and religious studies, ecopsychology, wilderness experience, yoga, tai chi, mindfulness practice, and meditation.
+Other workshops cover a wide range of subjects including arts, health, Gestalt practice, integral thought, martial arts, massage, dance, mythology, philosophical inquiry, somatics, spiritual and religious studies, ecopsychology, wilderness experience, yoga, tai chi, mindfulness practice, and meditation.
 The institute was closed for the first half of 2017 and forced to drastically reduce staff.
 They also decided to revamp their offerings upon reopening to include topics more relevant to a younger generation.